How to get the highest reputation score [Success Guide]

 What makes the Reputation Score decrease?

-Receiving too many spam complaints from your recipients: people are pissed off by your emails: bad targeting, error in the email, shitty email, too pushy, shitty offer, etc
+Too many spam complaints from your recipients: people are pissed off by your emails: bad targeting, error in the email, shitty email, too pushy, shitty offer, etc

 No easy-to-spot and working unsubscribe link: no unsubscribe link = more spam complaints.